ctwiebe23/ctwiebe23.github.io/README.md

 # Carston's Homepage

 Personal homepage for Carston Wiebe.
-Built with vanilla HTML & CSS, no scripts required.
+Static site build using kera and composed of plain HTML and CSS — no JavaScript.